marcpage/libernet/README.md

    - Block id nearest to furthest from the node id
    - Thread for each connection to remote host
    - Each has a queue of requests which takes path and event
+   - Each connection should do the following when connecting to a server
+     - PUT its public key block (unencrypted block with json of public description, may be compressed)
+     - PUT server list
+     - PUT requests
+     - GET requests
+     - Fullfil any requests (PUT blocks or LIKE findings)
+     - Send out GET requests for requested blocks and LIKEs
+     - PUT some local blocks that best match this node (top 10?)
+1. Implement fail-safe to prevent two server from running on the same storage (lock file with pid?)